Searching for Gita, the Little Pearl: Part 2

 It was then they heard the voice of Rufin, and other people calling for her.
 He was still calling her Rufina.
 The others were calling her by her real name, Gita.
 "Oh no. They are coming for me."
 Gita was panicked and clung to Sasha.

 "Don't worry, Gita.
 I am Sasha - my name means protector.
 I will protect you.
 Look, it is near sundown.
 Take my hand and follow me.
 I know just where we can hide."
 They ran fast at first, trying to get as far away as they could before dark.
-When the sun was almost gone, they came to a large creek and stopped for a drink.
-Then they scampered up a woody bank.
+When the sun was almost out they came to a large creek and stopped for a drink.
+Then they scampered up an embankment.

 "There it is," said Sasha.
 "That big oak there.
 We can hide behind it until morning.
 No one can find us.
 It's my secret place.
 It is magic."